seirios/BBPTopologySSCX/WORK.md

 + On the same idea, I think Henry M. asked what is the smallest region with highest dimensional simplices (this would be the smallest volume of the highest dimensional simplices but I think he meant more on something related to the previous item)
 + Harder but may be possible, count other motifs (cliques or tournaments), all motifs on 3 vertices [JasonPSmith] Counting tournaments should be easy and I think is worth doing.
 I have a variation of flagser-count that does this.
++[JasonPSmith] Kathryn recommended looking at pathways, in particular from L4 excitatory to L2/3 excitatory.
+Do we get more 4 at source and L2/3 at sink?

  [Figure 3](https://www.frontiersin.org/files/Articles/266051/fncom-11-00048-HTML-r3/image_m/fncom-11-00048-g003.jpg)
  give us some other things we can do